There are a number of dining options when you stay at Glenorchy Lake House

 Across the lake, 26kms by road, you’ll find our parent business, Kinloch Wilderness Retreat, serving up delicious homemade food using local ingredients.
 Enjoy craft beers from Queenstown and Glenorchy, wines from central Otago, gins from Wanaka and much more.
 You can choose to dine on the deck with lake and mountain views, or cosy up in the restaurant.

-Dining out in Glenorchy
+Evenings in Glenorchy